 Student bloggers from our range of Business Masters courses share their advice on choosing your elective modules at Warwick Business School.

 One of the reasons that I chose Warwick Business School was because of the variety of elective modules available.
 The core modules provide you with business acumen, whereas the elective modules give you the opportunity to learn specialised skills to differentiate yourself from others.
-When it comes to choosing your elective modules, you may not know which will be best suited to you.
+When it comes to choosing your elective module, you may not know which module will be best suited to you.
 The syllabus and introductory videos provided by WBS are a great resource to help you choose the right module.
-To help me make the best decision, I decided to create a range of criteria detailing what I wanted to accomplish from studying a particular module.
+To help me make the best decison, I decided to create a range of criteria detailing what I wanted to accomplish from studying a particular module.

-My first criteria was that I wanted my elective module to be beneficial to my future career path.
+My first criteria was that I wanted my elective module to be beneifical to my future career path.
 I wanted to know what specific skills I would learn from my elective module, and how important these skills would be in my desired career sector.
 Secondly, I wanted the module to match my personal aptitude as I felt that it was important that I have the natural ability to do well in that specific module area.
 Thirdly, I wanted the module to fit my personal interests because this would hugely influence my learning.
 I also considered the lecture schedule and assessment methods for the elective modules when making my final choice.
 Eventually, I decided to take the Marketing Analytics module which I feel was a great choice.
 I believe all the elective modules available at WBS are definitely worth taking, and therefore it is just a case of finding the right module for you.

 Pierluigi Rossi, MSc International Business